Hard Hat Colours Meaning

 Wearing a yellow hard hat is a way of signaling to others that you are a construction worker and are not to be disturbed.
 It is also a safety precaution, as it helps to protect your head from potential injuries.

-Hard Hat Clolour coding is not a standard, it is considered as industry best practice.
-Hence, the colour code could differ base on organziation.
+In conclusion, Hard Hat Colours & Their Meanings is not a standard, it is just considered as organization’s best practice.
+Hence, the colour code could differ base on organization.